Paul-Regier/farm-market-forecasting-app/README.md

 ### Decision Support 1: Daily Bakery Ordering Dashboard

-My initial objective was to build a centralized dashboard to support **daily bakery ordering**, based on predicted demand and carryover inventory.
+My initial objective was to build a centralized dashboard to support **daily bakery ordering**, based on predicted demand, carryover inventory, and forecasted weather outcomes.

 This supports two core business decisions:
 - Improving the bottom line on bakery sales by reducing stockouts and waste.